 Claydon’s gardens and park surround Claydon House and are a classic example of fine English country house gardens.
 The current gardens were initially laid out for the 2nd Earl Verney by James Sanderson, a pupil of Capability Brown, in the Eighteenth Century although successive generations have made their mark on them.

 With beautiful herbaceous borders, attractive pools, a large productive and decorative walled garden, and an unusual historic glasshouse, there is masses to explore.
 Visit Lady Verney’s interesting Florence Nightingale Centenary Garden, and enjoy stunning views over Claydon’s parkland from Queen Victoria’s walk.

 The gardens are open to visitors and we also host regular tours, courses and events.
-For further details please visit our events page.
+For further details please visit the Your Visit and Events pages.

 The Gardens and Park are in regular use for events and have featured on television and in films, most recently Claydon appeared as William Boldwood’s home in the 2015 adaptation of ‘Far From the Madding Crowd’.
 We would also be delighted to hear from anyone who would like to host an event or make a film at Claydon.
 Please get in touch.